 Visit here for more information.

-Beginning April 27, AnMed Health will require all patients arriving for appointments or procedures to wear a face covering.
+AnMed Health requires all patients arriving for appointments or procedures to wear a face covering.
 This policy applies to patients arriving at all hospital campuses, emergency rooms, outpatient facilities and physician practices.
 Those who do not have a mask may use an alternative such as a bandanna, scarf or sports buff.
 If you need help creating a face covering, the CDC has provided some helpful tips.
 You can view them here.

 All Support Persons: